 To add testers to your new shared distribution group, select the Testers tab and enter the emails of the testers.

 To add apps to your new shared distribution group, select the Apps tab and enter the name of the apps that this group should have access to.

 Clicking on a Distribution Group will allow for management of the group.
 You can use the invitation box to add additional users.

 Invites are active for 30 days.
 You can send a new invite if the previous one wasn't accepted.

 If your organization is connected to Azure Active Directory, you can also add Azure AD security groups to your distribution group.

 Select users from the table to remove them from the group.

 From this page, you can also see the full release history for this Distribution Group by clicking on the Releases tab.

 Ordinarily, when you release an iOS app that's signed with an ad-hoc or development provisioning profile, you must obtain each tester's device IDs (UDIDs) and add them to the provisioning profile before you compile the release.

 By enabling the distribution group's Automatically manage devices setting, App Center automates this process, updating the provisioning profile every time a tester registers a new device.
 This setting can only be accessed through an app-level distribution group and isn't available through a global group.
 You can access an app-level distribution group by selecting the app in App Center, then clicking on Distribute.
 Under Distribute, click on Groups and then click the specific group that you want to manage.
-You can also opt in to automatically adding devices when you distribute a new release.
-This option is in the Devices step in the wizard for distributing a new release.

 As part of automating the workflow, you must provide the user name and password for your Apple ID and your production certificate in a .p12 format.